Laws and regulations

 (8) For grading deadlines for examination papers, see the Act relating to Universities and University Colleges section 3-9 (4).
 The grading deadlines are published on the BI student web portal.
 For the Master Thesis, an additional grading deadline of two months after the submission deadline is in use.

 (9) The examination results will be announced on the BI student web portal.
 The examination results are considered announced once they have been posted on the BI student web portal.

 (10) Candidates who have taken an examination should actively check that a grade has been awarded and registered.
 Any inquiry concerning missing grades must be made as soon as possible, preferably within one year after the examination was taken.

 (11) Examiner's guidelines need to be prepared for all the examinations.
 The examiner's guidelines shall be made available to the candidates after the grades are set.

 Section 5- 12 Special rules relating to multiple-choice examinations

 (1) The examinee must use the answer sheet that is handed out or the answering method described and comply with the guidelines provided

-(2) The assessment of multiple-choice examinations is carried out by checking the candidate's answers against the answer key.
-No examiner's guidelines will be produced for these examination types.
+(2) The assessment of multiple-choice examinations is carried out by checking the candidate’s answers against the answer key.

 (3) The grades in a multiple-choice examination will consist of a review of the candidate’s answer sheet as checked with the key.
 It will also contain information such as the calculation of points, and how the grade is determined based on the scale of points.